kanaria69/Mainecoco/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.